remidinishanth/distributed_systems/google_file_system/gfs.md

 Sanjay Ghemawat, Howard Gobioff, and Shun-Tak Leung (SOSP 2003)

+Google needs a distributed file system that matches its applications needs.
+Solution: GFS.

-_Scalable distributed file system for large distributed data-intensive applications._
+GFS: _Scalable distributed file system for large distributed data-intensive applications._

 ### Why are we reading this paper?
 * distributed storage is a key abstraction